SAP/node-hdb/README.md

 ### Query

 The `exec` function is a convenient way to completely retrieve the result of a query.
 In this case all selected `rows` are fetched and returned in the callback.
-The `resultSet` is automatically closed and all `Lobs` are completely read and returned as Buffer objects.
+The `resultSet` is automatically closed and all `Lobs` are completely read and returned as buffer objects.
 If streaming of the results is required you will have to use the `execute` function.
-This is described in section [Streaming results](#streaming-results).
+This is described in section [Streaming results](#streaming-results):

 ```js
 client.exec('select A, B from TEST.NUMBERS order by A', function(err, rows) {